 13. Buhner, Stephen Harrod.
 (2004).
 The Secret Teachings of Plants: The Intelligence of the Heart In the Direct Perception of Nature.
 Rochester, VT: Bear & Company

-Buhner is also the author of Sacred Plant Medicine: Explorations in the Practice of Indigenous Herbalism, One Spirit Many Peoples: A Manifesto for Earth Spirituality, and The Lost Language of Plants: The Ecological Importance of Plant Medicines for Life on Earth.
+Buhner is also the author of Plant Spirit Healing, Sacred Plant Medicine: Explorations in the Practice of Indigenous Herbalism, 3rd ed, One Spirit Many Peoples: A Manifesto for Earth Spirituality, Plant Intelligence & the Imaginal Realm Beyond the Doors of Perception Into the Dreaming of Earth, and The Lost Language of Plants: The Ecological Importance of Plant Medicines for Life on Earth.
 I have been grateful to find in The Secret Teachings of Plants so much support for the importance of communion with the intelligence within each plant.
 Buhner considers them living beings with whom we need to communicate lovingly and respectfully.
 He documents that indigenous peoples gained their knowledge of plant medicines directly from the plant, as well as using their powers of perception and observation, and without the benefit or detriment of scientific laboratories.

 Buhner discusses the elegant functions of the heart and its electromagnetic nature, the physical, emotional and spiritual heart.
 He notes that discoveries in neuroscience indicate that the heart is over 50% neural cells.
 It is also part of the endocrine system and functions like another brain.
 He says we develop a new mode of cognition when we use the heart as an organ of perception:

 14. Caddy, Eileen.
 God Spoke to Me, Findhorn Publications, Findhorn Scotland, (1971, 1981).